 “You’re not just assessing them for technical aptitude and personal abilities; the other side is even more important,” Lyvers says.
 “You can train a lot of the technical (stuff).
 Training sales is definitely harder.”

-To get a good idea of an applicant's technical skill set, consider asking the following questions:
+To get a good idea of an applicant's technical skill set, consider asking the following technical questions:

 1. What does BTU/CAV/AHU mean?